kazurayam/StopTestCaseAfterGivenNumberOfStepFailures/README.md

 ....
 ```

-The test case stops after 3 times of step failure, while skipping the following steps. --- the problem is resolved.
+The test case stops after 3 times of step failure, while skipping the following steps.

+∴ Problem is resolved.